davicoco/JAVA-receptsajten-grupp4/README.md

 # Group 4 Receptsajt

-This a group project created as frontend with react + vit
+This a group project created as frontend with react + vite.

 ## Worklflow